craftercms/docs/source/developers/content-modeling.rst

     * **{mm}** inserts the current month when the image is uploaded (2-digit month of the year)
     * **{dd}** inserts the current day when the image is uploaded (2-digit day of the month)

 To take advantage of item specific dependencies for copying and deleting, we will place uploaded items in ``/static-assets/item/``.
 We added a folder ``image`` to better organize our items, since in this location, we will only be storing images.
 We also used the macros **{yyyy}**, **{mm}** and **{dd}**, again to better organize our image (we can browse by year, or by month, or by date).
-So, when an image is uploaded from the Desktop say on May 17, 2016, the image will be stored in the following location:
+So, when an image is uploaded from the Desktop say on May 17, 2020, the image will be stored in the following location:

-`/static-assets/item/images/2016/05/17/`
+`/static-assets/item/images/2020/05/17/`

 The macros **{yyyy}**, **{mm}** and **{dd}** are available for content modelers to use to better organize their site items.
 To see other macros available for content modelers, see :ref:`macros-for-data-sources`.

 Let's take a look at item specific dependencies in action for copying and deleting content.
-Let's create a new article (**Page-Article** content type) under one of the article folders in the **Sidebar**.
+Let's create a new article (**Article** content type) under one of the article folders in the **Site Explorer**.
 Enter data in the required fields and remember to upload from desktop an image in the **Image** field in the **Content** section.
 Click on the **Save & Close** button.
 Note the location where the image is uploaded.

 .. figure:: /_static/images/content-model/new-article-item-dependencies.png
     :width: 40%